the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 # Presenting at Remote Events

 Giving a talk or presenting a poster at a remote conference poses particular challenges.
-Whether this occurs in a live or pre-recorded event, there are some factors that should be paid special attention related to the technical quality of the presentation and its accessibility.
+Whether this occurs in a live or pre-recorded event, some factors should be paid special attention to related to the technical quality of the presentation and its accessibility.

 ## Visual Elements of the Presentation